meteor/blaze-tutorial/tutorial/simple-todos/08-methods.md

 });
 ```

 Now your inputs and buttons will start working again.
-What you gained?
+So what have you gained?

 1. When we insert tasks into the database, we can securely verify that the user is authenticated; the `createdAt` field is correct; and the `userId` is legitimate.
-1. We can add extra validation logic to the methods later if we want.
+2. We can add extra validation logic to the methods later if we want.
-1. Our client code is more isolated from our database logic.
+3. Our client code is more isolated from our database logic.
 Instead of a lot of stuff happening in our event handlers, we have methods callable from anywhere.

 ## 8.4: api and db folders

-We would like to take a moment here to think, the folder where the collection file is located is `api` but API in your project means a communication layer between server and client but the collection is not performing this role anymore.
+Lets take a moment here to think.
+The folder where the collection file is located is `api` but API in your project means a communication layer between server and client but the collection is not performing this role anymore.
 So you should move your `TasksCollection` file to a new folder called `db`.

 This change is not required but it's recommended to keep our names consistent with the reality.